brookewoolley/debugging_exercise_1/README.md

 7. To check that your debugged code will be assessed as correctly debugged by Travis, run `rake verify`.
 This runs a clean version of the tests.
 If all these tests pass, you've successfully debugged the repo.

-8. Make a pull request to this repo to submit your solution to the exercise.
+8. Make a pull request to this repo to submit your solution.

 ## Notes